selfcustody/krux/docs/getting-started/features/tamper-detection.md

 ### Possible Attack Strategies and Failures

-- **Precomputing Hashes:** The attacker cannot precompute the correct hash without the *TC-Code*, UID, and exact flash content.
+- **Precomputing Hashes:** The attacker cannot precompute the correct hash without the *TC Code*, UID, and exact flash content.

-- **Storing Hashes:** Storing `hash(flash content)` is ineffective because the overall hash depends on the sequential combination of *TC-Code*, UID, and flash data.
+- **Storing Hashes:** Storing `hash(flash content)` is ineffective because the overall hash depends on the sequential combination of *TC Code*, UID, and flash data.

 - **Inserting Malicious Code:** Attempting to insert code into empty spaces fails because the entropy filling process and hash verification will detect any changes.

 - **Using an SD Card to Store a Copy of Original Flash Content:** An attacker could extract an exact copy of the flash contents to an SD card and subsequently install malicious firmware.
-This firmware could capture the chip's UID and the user's TC-Code, then hash the content of the SD card instead of the flash memory.
+This firmware could capture the chip's UID and the user's TC Code, then hash the content of the SD card instead of the flash memory.
 Although this would make the verification process slower, it introduces a potential security risk.
 To mitigate this vulnerability, it is advisable to avoid performing verifications while an SD card is inserted.

 ## Conclusion

-The *Flash Hash* tool significantly enhances security by making it infeasible for attackers to tamper with the firmware without detection.
-By combining *TC-Code* hashing, filling empty memory with random entropy, and verifying flash integrity through unique images and words, Krux significantly enhances the detection of any tamper attempts.
+The *TC Flash Hash* tool significantly enhances security by making it infeasible for attackers to tamper with the firmware without detection.
+By combining *TC Code* hashing, filling empty memory with random entropy, and verifying flash integrity through unique images and words, Krux significantly enhances the detection of any tamper attempts.

-Note: The strength of this defense strategy depends on maintaining a strong, confidential *TC-Code* and following secure practices when unlocking the device.
+Note: The strength of this defense strategy depends on maintaining a strong, confidential *TC Code* and following secure practices when unlocking the device.